Nengyi-Jonathan-Jiang/Nengyi-Jonathan-Jiang/README.md

 ## Hello

-I'm a student at SLHS, and I like to code random stuff in my free time.
+I'm a student at the University of Texas at Austin, and I like to code random stuff in my free time.

 ## What I code

 I code basically anything.
-Currently, I am making an app for taking notes and writing a compiler for a language I designed, as well as working on a bunch of smaller random projects.
+Currently, I am making an app for taking notes, writing a program for transcribing music, and some other stuff.

 ## My stuff